jdcyin/jdcyin.github.io/index.md

 <br>

-Outside of academia, I like to travel, camp, coasteer (coastal hiking), learn languages, rollerblade, and try new stuff.
-Check out the <b><a href="https://jdcyin.github.io/projects">Personal</a></b> tab on the left.
+Outside of academia, I travel, camp, coasteer (coastal hiking), learn languages, rollerblade, and try new stuff.
+Check out the <b><a href="https://jdcyin.github.io/projects">Personal Projects</a></b> tab on the left.

 <h2>Thanks for stopping by</h2>